 Learn how to make a mermaid tail skirt!
 It’s perfect for a handmade costume or just dress up time, and it’s easy to run and play in!

 My daughters love dressing up and do any chance they can.
 It makes Halloween costumes extra exciting!
 Currently one of my daughters wears dress-ups as her clothing.
 I love adding pieces that they can play with like this mermaid tail skirt!

-I made my daughter a handmade mermaid costume a couple of years ago with a very simple how-to, but this is an in depth tutorial of how to make the skirt.
+I made my daughter a handmade mermaid costume and a mermaid dress a couple of years ago with a very simple how-to, but this is an in depth tutorial of how to make the skirt.
 Especially since I have two daughters that both love to be mermaids!